Download the app to find the best colleges for you

 Law Colleges Accepting University-Level Entrance Exams

-Despite the fact that state- and national-level admission examinations are the most popular options, students also prepare for university-level law entrance exams for the universities of their preference.
-The following list of colleges and universities provide law admissions based on the results of their own entrance exams:
+Even though state and national-level admission examinations are the most popular options, students also prepare for university-level law entrance exams for the universities of their preference.
+The following list of colleges and universities provide law admissions based on the results of their entrance exams:

 Institute Name